top of page

 Marshall...................................
 Dt.
 Anne Calloway

 The Daughters of Nabbar Court No. 123 have won many honors and awards and have been given recognition for several major accomplishments.
-Some of the many accomplishments made over the past fifty years are highlighted as follows:
+Some of the many accomplishments made over the past sixty years are highlighted as follows: